gourishivani/blog-frontend/README.md

 # BlogFrontend
-Front end for Blog Application.
+This codebase provedes the front end for Blog Application.
 This application allows users to create and view blogs.
 The app can be accessed based on Anonymous User and Logged In User:

 Anonymous user should be able to:
 1. See a list of all the users and a link to their blog posts